 Commodore users tended to be really loyal because of where they were on the adoption curve, so some would start down that slippery slope.
 But not all.
 Many stuck with a single-drive setup with a 1541 until they were ready to upgrade to a PC or possibly an Amiga.

 That’s why the 1581 is much rarer today than a 1541 or even 1571 floppy disk drive.
 Today, when one turns up on Ebay, it may very well sell for as much or more than it cost 30 years ago.
 While not as rare as a VIC-1540, it’s not common.

-As Commodore’s fortunes waned and C-64 sales slowed, Commodore found itself with more 1581 drives than it really needed.
+As Commodore’s fortunes waned and C-64 sales slowed, Commodore found itself with more 1581 drives than it could sell.
 Some number of unsold 1581s sacrificed their drive mechanisms so they could end up in Amiga 500s.
 These incomplete 1581s were sold after Commodore went bankrupt, and hobbyists made them work by installing their own drive mechanisms.
 It didn’t have to be an Amiga 500 mechanism.
 Many PC drive mechanisms can be coaxed to work, including 1.44-megabyte mechanisms.
 The drive will still operate like a double-density drive and provide the same amount of storage.